Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 See the [Gameplay Guide](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Gameplay-Guide) wiki page or check or the [Creating Mod](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Creating-Mods) wiki page if you're interested in modding the game.

+---

+Here's the vanilla starting dialog plot:
+> “
+> You're a lumberjack who lives in a small village in the _Forlindon Woods_, a quiet a calm place to live.
+You've always wondered what's after this quiet forest; because your little village is a small town that lives apart from the other great cities in the _Stall Insland_.
+You've heard some stories and tales about the rest of the world.
+Only some words come to your mind when you hear "the world": dragons, gold, elves, dwarves, great mountains, adventure...
+>
+> A day like others, you get a message in your mailbox: a dwarf king from the _Goro Mountains Peaks_ has heard from the mayor of the village, who keeps contact with him because they provide the village in stone, that you have great woodcraft skills.
+This dwarf king requests you to come to his castle in the mountains of the _Goro Peaks_ to participate to a great project...
+>
+> You decide to accept the deal, because of the great promiced remuneration.
+You'll travel into many places like the _Californ Woods_, the _Stall Fields_, and many other great places.
+> ”

 <details>

 <summary>Check some gameplay shots:</summary>